Table of Contents

 What is considered an open-source project?

-Transifex offers an Open Source Program to Open Source projects with no funding, revenue, and/or commercialization model.
+Transifex offers an Open Source Program for Open Source projects with no funding, revenue, or commercialization model.
 The intent is to support small and independent Open Source projects.
-Don't hesitate to contact us to discuss the appropriate pricing if your project does not fall in this category.
+Feel free to contact us to discuss the appropriate pricing if your project does not fall into this category.

-Open Source projects are ones with publicly available source codes licensed under an OSI-approved license, such as GPL or BSD.
+Open Source projects have publicly available source codes licensed under an OSI-approved license, such as GPL or BSD.
 To translate an Open Source project on Transifex, you'll be asked to provide the following:

 • A link to your project's code repository.